The Patient Demographics window holds non-clinical information about a patient, such as their contact, account, Workcover, and referral information.

 When you click Save after entering a Medicare, Health Fund, Health Care Card, DVA, or Pension Card, an online patient verification will be run to check that the details entered are correct.

-If the patient is a child under the age of 13, then you will need to add their parent as the account holder using the Contact button beside the Account Holder field.
+If the patient is a child under the age of 13 and does not hold their own Medicare card, then you will need to add their parent as the account holder using the Contact button beside the Account Holder field.
 Medicare requires a valid full name, date of birth, and the Medicare Card and Expiry details for the parent in order to claim for the patient.